-We have held two successful CESTA summer programs!
+We have held four successful CESTA summer programs!

 The objective of the CESTA summer program is to train and encourage students from all disciplines to educate and engage the community to discuss science as it pertains to our daily lives and decisions, and to introduce the beauty of science through art and understanding.